matloff/R-vs.-Python-for-Data-Science/README.md

 ## Machine learning

-*Slight edge to Python*.
+*Slight (or more) edge to Python*.

-The R-vs.-Python debate is largely a statistics-vs.-CS debate, and since most research in neural networks has come from CS, available software for NNs is mostly in Python.
-RStudio has done some excellent work in developing a Keras implementation, but so far R is limited in this realm.
-(As a firm, RStudio is now called Posit, but the IDE is still RStudio.
-I'll use that term for both here.)
+As noted, the R-vs.-Python debate is largely a Statistics-vs.-CS debate, and since most research in neural networks has come from CS, available software for NNs is mostly in Python.
+To many in CS, machine learning means neural networks (NNs).

+RStudio/Posit has done some excellent work in developing a Keras implementation, and there are R interfaces to PyTorch and so on, but so far R is limited in this realm.
+Again, if one's view is that Data Science = NNs, then Python is the language of choice.

-On the other hand, random forest research has been mainly pursued by the stat community, and in this realm I'd submit that R has the superior software.
+On the other hand, random forest research originated in the Statistics community, and most research in this field has been conducted there.
+In this realm I'd submit that R has the superior software.
 The **grf** package, for instance, allows linear interpolation within tree leaves, crucial for removing bias near the edges of the data.
-R also has excellent packages for gradient boosting.
+R also has excellent packages for gradient boosting, another field originally invented in Statistics.

-I give the edge to Python here because for many people, machine learning means NNs.

 ## Statistical sophistication